ruby/mathn/README.md

-While older version of 'mathn', just by required, caused changes to the behavior (and even the types) of operations on classes like Integer newer `mathn` introduces the refinements `Math::Nat`, and you have to enable it.
+While older version of 'mathn', just by required, caused changes to the behavior (and even the types) of operations on classes like Integer newer `mathn` introduces the refinements `Math::N`, and you have to enable it.

 Before ruby 2.5, `mathn` was part of the ruby standard library.
 It was